awsdocs/amazon-ec2-user-guide/doc_source/burstable-credits-baseline-concepts.md

 ## Baseline utilization<a name="baseline_performance"></a>

-The *baseline utilization* is the level at which the CPU can be utilized for a net credit balance of zero, when the number CPU credits being earned matches the number of CPU credits being used\.
+The *baseline utilization* is the level at which the CPU can be utilized for a net credit balance of zero, when the number of CPU credits being earned matches the number of CPU credits being used\.
 Baseline utilization is also known as *the baseline*\.

 Baseline utilization is expressed as a percentage of vCPU utilization, which is calculated as follows: